shamanec/GADS-devices-provider/docs/setup.md

 1. Install `adb`  with `sudo apt install adb`
 2. Enable `USB Debugging` for each Android device through the developer tools.
-3. Connect the devices to the host and authorize the USB debugging - this will create pairing keys that are used by the containers so you don't have to authorize the debugging each time a container is created.
+3. Connect the devices to the host and authorize the USB debugging - this will create pairing keys that are mounted to the containers so you don't have to authorize the debugging each time a container is created.

 ### Register devices in config.json
 1. Open the `config.json` file.